cmccvic/tcp-hijack/README.md

 ### Steps

-1. Identify server to session hijack
+1. Identify server to tcp hijack
 2. Scan network for connecting clients
 3. When client is found, create fake packet and attempt to highjack the session